MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 -   [Add users, groups, and Azure AD applications to your Partner Center account](/windows/uwp/publish/add-users-groups-and-azure-ad-applications)
 -   [Set roles and custom permissions for account users](/windows/uwp/publish/set-custom-permissions-for-account-users)

-## What happens when an Azure AD tenant is linked to a Partner Center account
+## What happens when an Azure AD tenant is linked to a Partner Center account?

 * *Tenant ID* is added to the account data
 * Account *Administrator* gets the ability to view users of the *Azure AD* tenant and add them to the account